Sonika-Prakash-ML/sf-go-apm-lib/README.md

 - **Pre-requisite**

-    - run below command to download or update the sf-go-apm-lib package in your current project.
+    Run below command to download or update the sf-go-apm-lib package in your current project.
         ```bash
         go get https://github.com/Sonika-dot-Prakash/sf-go-apm-lib
         ```